 1967 - 404 Morgan Creek Road, Chapel Hill, NC.
 Designed by Richard B. Pollman of Home Planners Inc, a plan book publisher.
 This is model N1126 without the garage.
 Sold in 2016 to Atarazia LLC.

-1968 - The Frances Brantly Goodwin House, 406 Lyons Road, Chapel Hill.
+1968 - The Frances Brantly Goodwin House, aka Cats Meow, 406 Lyons Road, Chapel Hill.
 Goodwin moved to NC from Santa Fe NM where she lived in a house designed by Frank Welch, noted Texas Modernist architect.
 Taking ideas from that house, she created this house with additional ideas from a plan book.
 Originally 1900 square feet.
-Carolina Builders Corporation provided and installed the original Pella windows.
 Sold in 1972 to Lorin and Sue Campbell.
 In 1976, the Campbells divorced and house went to Sue Campbell.
-Sold to Janet Kagan who still owned it as of 2012.
-Ellen Weinstein designed an addition, bottom photo.
+Campbell) Sold in 2000 to James S. Resnick and Janet Kagan.
+Ellen Weinstein designed a 2001 addition, built by McLean, bottom photo.
+Deeded in 2010 to Janet Kagan.
+Sold in 2016 to Megan W. and Eric W. Butler.
+Sold in 2019 to Meredith and Alberto Tarajano.

 1969 - The Robert Byrd House, 404 North Elliott Road, Chapel Hill.
 Built from mail order plans by J. P. Goforth.
 Sold to Patricia Bryan.
 Sold to Stephen Huddart.
 Sold to Lisa Tust.
 For rent in 2014.
 Color photo by Lucy Pittman.

-1969 - 629 Sugarberry, Chapel Hill.
+1969 - 629 Sugarberry Road, Chapel Hill.
 Architect unknown.
 Built by JP Goforth, according to 628 Kensington owner Radu Rosu.
 Sold to Bruce and Betty Crumpton.
 Sold in 2010 to Gary T. Henry and Pamela Sack.
 Sold in 2013 to Daniel and Linda Janssen.

 1969 - The Paul and Sylvia Hubbard House, 1710 Audubon Road, Chapel Hill.
 Based on a design by L. M. Brunier & Associates of Portland OR with extensive modifications by the Hubbards.
 Built by J. P. Goforth.
 Photos by Jill Ridky-Blackburn and Jim Pearce.
 Sold in 2014 to Katherine L. Mottola and Robert S. Taylor.